huridocs/uwazi-documentation/admin-docs/glossary-of-terms.md

 - **Metadata** is data that provides information about other data.
 In Uwazi, it usually describes an entity.

-- **Private Documents** are documents that have been uploaded onto Uwazi but have not been published yet.
-They are only accessible to the administrator(s) or logged in users

 - **Property** is a descriptive attribute that is assigned to entities (e.g. author, significance, status, etc).

-- **Public Documents** are visible to anyone who accesses your Uwazi instance.
+- **Published Entities** are visible to anyone who accesses your Uwazi instance.

 - **Relationship Types** are different types of connections that you can form in between or even within entities.
 Each type of connection should be labeled accordingly.

 - **Reference** connects selected content in a document to something else.
 References can be made to: other selected content in the same document, other selected content in another document, an entire document, or an entity.

+- **Restricted Entities** are entities that have been uploaded onto Uwazi but have not been published yet.
+They are only accessible to the administrator(s), or logged in users.

 - **Template** is a starting point in Uwazi.
 They can be built and customised for each type of entity.
 You can add different metadata properties within each template.